-Thanks again for your support – but do please find us new supporters - we want to do so much more.
+Thanks again for your support, please find us other supporters - we want to do so much more.

 Please note that children and adults in photos are not necessarily affected by HIV.

 "Thank's for stopping my marriage to an old man"